 Female Genital Mutilation

-FGM is a ritual carried out in certain communities, but is illegal here in the UK.
+Female Genital Mutilation (FGM) is a ritual carried out in certain communities, but is illegal here in the UK.
 FGM has no basis in any religion, but has many short and long term negative consequences for the female.

-Cultural and Religious Reasons for female genital mutilation
+Cultural and Religious Reasons for Female Genital Mutilation

 It is a criminal offence to perform FGM here in the UK, or to take UK nationals and UK permanent residents to a different country to have FGM performed.
-Any person who is convicted of this offence is liable to serve up to 14 years in prison.
+Furthermore, any person who is convicted of this offence is liable to serve up to 14 years in prison.
 Any girl or woman has a legal right to be protected against FGM and can seek help from agencies specialising in this area, the police in this country and from the British Embassy or High Commission in other countries.